 Minimum GPA.
 All undergraduate students are required to maintain a cumulative GPA of at least 2.0 (C average): Transfer students should be aware that the cumulative GPA is computed only on the basis of University of Utah course work.
 For detailed information about the grading system, see Grading Policies.

 Specific departments or colleges may have more stringent requirements for retention in their programs than the overall University requirements.

 Warning/Registration Hold.
 The first term a student’s cumulative GPA drops below a 2.0 is placed on academic warning.
 A hold is placed on a student’s academic record to prevent registration.
 A student will need to complete an Academic Success Workshop in order to have the registration hold removed.

 Probation/Registration Hold.
 If another term a student’s term and cumulative GPA drops below 2.0 is placed on academic probation.
-A hold is placed a on student’s academic record to prevent registration.
-A student will need to meet with a University College advisor in order to have the regsitration hold removed.
+A hold is placed on student’s academic record to prevent registration.
+A student will need to meet with an Academic Advising Center advisor in order to have the registration hold removed.

 Suspension.
 After a third term a student’s term and cumulative GPA drops below 2.0 will be suspended from the University.
 The suspension period is three terms, and suspended students are required to appeal to come back to the University.

-- To initiate the appeal, the student will need to make an appointment with a University College advisor to understand the process and deadlines.
+- To initiate the appeal, the student will need to make an appointment with an Academic Advising Center advisor to understand the process and deadlines.
 Readmission after suspension is not guaranteed.

 Dismissal.
 If a student is suspended for a second time, the student is dismissed from the University.